 If you accidentally bang your thumb with a hammer you're liable to let slip one of those four-letter words.
 If you're a comic working blue your monologue will be liberally spiced with some of those four-letter words.
-Some folks even believe that an overuse of words from that reviled group might earn you permanent and eternal residence in a place that is one of those four-letter words.
+Some folks even believe that the overuse of words from that reviled group might earn you permanent and eternal residence in a place that is one of those four-letter words.

 But in spite of the connotation of the phrase, not all four-letter words are, well, "four-letter words."
 Many words composed of four letters are perfectly honorable etymological citizens.
-And some four-letter words exist in sort of a gray zone, where some believe them to be evil, and others consider them to be perfectly innocent and respectable words.
+And some four-letter words exist in a sort of a gray zone, where some believe them to be evil, and others consider them to be perfectly innocent and respectable words.

 One such word is Xmas.